 The man-made lake has been transformed into a waterfront area with a Swahili restaurant, and the lilies pond has been turned into an aquarium named Uhuru Aquascape.

-A botanical space has been set up to showcase Kenya’s floral biodiversity, with flowers and plants labelled for educational purposes.
-Management offices, event spaces, ablution facilities, physical exercise spaces and touristic features and attractions are also now available.
+A botanical space has been set up to showcase Kenya’s floral biodiversity, with flowers and plants labeled for educational purposes.
+Management offices, event spaces, ablution facilities, physical exercise spaces, touristic features, and attractions are now available.

-Terraced sitting areas with a biosphere look, a dancing fountain along Processional Way, several eateries, and two high-end restaurants are among the other features.
-A notable addition to the revamped Uhuru Park is a creatively transformed old aircraft into a modern, upscale restaurant, adding a distinctive charm to the park’s ambience.
+Among the other features are terraced sitting areas with a biosphere look, a dancing fountain along Processional Way, several eateries, and two high-end restaurants.
+A notable addition to the revamped Uhuru Park is a creatively transformed old aircraft into a modern, upscale restaurant, adding a distinctive charm to the park’s ambiance.

-Furthermore, inside the park, Nairobi Metropolitan Service (NMS) introduced innovative additions such as ice cream parlours at various points.
-These parlours, constructed using old buses and other antique materials, aim to enhance the park’s aesthetics and provide recreational opportunities for visitors.
+Furthermore, inside the park, Nairobi Metropolitan Service (NMS) introduced innovative additions, such as ice cream parlors at various points.
+These parlors, constructed using old buses and other antique materials, aim to enhance the park’s aesthetics and provide recreational opportunities for visitors.

 Revamped Uhuru Park Entrance Fees